nlkl/Optional/README.md

 var some = none.Or(10); // A some instance, with value 10
 ```

 The `Map` function transforms the inner value of an option.
-If no value is present, `None` is simply propagated:
+If no value is present none is simply propagated:

 ```csharp
 var none = Option.None<int>();